 Plagiarism occurs when one submits or presents one's work in a course, or ideas and/or passages in a written piece of work, as if it were one's own work done expressly for that particular course, when, in fact, it is not.
-As noted in The History Student's Handbook https://hist.ucalgary.ca/sites/hist.ucalgary.ca/sites/hist.ucalgary.ca/files/history-students-handbook-2019.pdf
+As noted in The History Student's Handbook

-Plagiarism may take several forms:
+(http://hist.ucalgary.ca/sites/hist.ucalgary.ca/files/history_students_handbook_2015.pdf), plagiarism may take several forms:

-- Failing to cite sources properly - Submitting borrowed, purchased, and/or ghostwritten papers - Submitting one's own work for more than one course without the permission of the instructor(s) involved - Extensive paraphrasing of one or a few sources, even when referenced properly, unless the essay is a critical analysis of those works - Using notes does not justify the sustained presentation of another author's language and ideas as one's own
+- Failure to cite sources properly may be considered plagiarism.
+This could include quotations, and wording used from another source but not acknowledged. - Borrowed, purchased, and/or ghostwritten papers are considered plagiarism, as is submitting one's own work for more than one course without the permission of the instructor(s) involved. - Extensive paraphrasing of one or a few sources is also considered plagiarism, even when notes are used, unless the essay is a critical analysis of those works. - The use of notes does not justify the sustained presentation of another author's language and ideas as one's own.

 Plagiarism is a serious academic offence and written work that appears to contain plagiarized passages will not be graded.
-All such work is reported to the Faculty of Arts' associate deans of students who will apply the penalties specified in the University of Calgary Calendar, Section K. https://www.ucalgary.ca/pubs/calendar/current/k.html
+All such work will be reported to the Faculty of Arts' associate deans of students who will apply the penalties specified in the University of Calgary Calendar.